Aqueum/mobile-flashcards/README.md

 ## To do

-1. Enforce unique titles on new deck entry ~~(to avoid key conflict)~~ - it seems that this key conflicts are avoided automatically, as duplicating a deck name overwrites the original.
-Regretably this overwrites the questions also.
+1.  :x: Enforce unique titles on new deck entry ~~(to avoid key conflict) - it seems that key conflicts are avoided automatically, as duplicating a deck name overwrites the original.
+Regretably this overwrites its questions also.~~

 ## I'm not happy with